QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Trajectory Generation

-For the case where the reachable sets overlap, TVR-O becomes a half-space made by a tangential line to the $\mathcal{R}_{o}(t)$ which is perpendicular to a line segment connecting centers of the target $\hat{\textbf{q}}(t)$ and the obstacles $\hat{\textbf{o}}(t)$, illustrated as straight lines in Fig. \ref{fig:TVRO2}.
+\textbf{Case 2}: For the case where the reachable areas overlap, TVR-O becomes a half-space made by a tangential line to $\mathcal{R}_{\textbf{o}}(t)$, which is perpendicular to a line segment connecting the centers of the target $\hat{\textbf{q}}(t)$ and the obstacles $\hat{\textbf{o}}(t)$, illustrated as straight lines in Fig. \ref{fig:TVRO2}.
 Then the TVR-O is represented as

+The reachable areas include the volumes of the moving objects along with the prediction error.
+Since TVR-O is defined based on the reachable areas, it enhances the visibility of the entire body of the target against the prediction error.
+For detailed formulations of (\ref{eq:TVR}) and (\ref{eq:TVR_except}), see Appendix \ref{appendix:tvro_formulation}.